Morro Rock: Flora and fauna

 Several types of birds nest on Morro Rock, including three cormorant species and two gull species.
 It presently serves as a reserve for peregrine falcons, which are locally endangered and cause most of the laws that prohibit intervention with avian life.

 Sea lions and sea otters can be seen regularly in the water around the rock.
 Seals, however, are much more common in the nearby Morro Bay State Park, where they breed.

 Other fauna include a wide selection of tide pool animals, like hermit crabs, small fish, starfish, sea cucumbers, mussels, bivalve mollusks, coral, and more.

 On land few flora can survive the harsh, dry environment on the rock, but in the surrounding bay, kelp, sea grass, kelp forest plants, and tide pool plants can survive, and a few common grasses, mosses, lichens and weeds from the mainland take root on the rock itself.

 Marine protected areas

 Morro Bay State Marine Recreational Management Area and Morro Bay State Marine Reserve are protected areas offshore from Morro Bay.
-Like underwater parks, areas help conserve ocean wildlife and marine ecosystems.
+Like underwater parks, protected areas help conserve ocean wildlife and marine ecosystems.

+In popular culture

+In Cyberpunk 2077, where Morro Bay is home to the independent city-state of Night City, Morro Rock has been demolished in order to build Night City International and Translunar Spaceport (NCX) between 2045 and 2047.